 If the temperature of the skin in key areas (especially the corner of the eye and forehead) is above average temperature, then the individual may be selected for additional screening.
 Identifying individuals with EBT, who should then be further screened with virus-specific diagnostic tests, can help reduce or dramatically slow the spread of viruses and infections.

-The thermal camera must be able to image the inner corner (tearduct) of the eye when screening for EBT.
+The thermal camera must be able to image the inner corner (tearduct) of the eye when screening for elevated skin temperature.
 Have subjects remove glasses or any other eye obstructions before screening.

 Using thermal cameras, officials can be more discrete, efficient, and effective in identifying individuals that need further screening with virus-specific tests.
 A variety of institutions, including transportation agencies, businesses, factories, and first responders are using thermal screening as an EBT detection method and as part of employee health and screening (EH&S).